Tredici Pietro

-Pietro Morandi (born 9 August 1997), known professionally as Tredici Pietro, is an Italian rapper and singer-songwriter.
+Pietro Morandi (born 9 August 1997), known professionally as Tredici Pietro (/it/), is an Italian rapper and singer-songwriter.

 Early life and education

-He is the son of Gianni Morandi and his second wife Anna Dan; on his father's side, he has two half-siblings, actress Marianna Morandi and singer Marco Morandi.
+Pietro is the son of Gianni Morandi and his second wife Anna Dan; on his father's side, he has two half-siblings, actress Marianna Morandi and singer Marco Morandi.
 From an early age, he was drawn to music, particularly rap, and began writing his first songs in middle school.
 He attended the "Marco Minghetti" classical high school in Bologna.

 Career

 2018–2019: recording debut and Assurdo

-In Bologna, he met record producer Mr. Monkey, with whom he developed a friendship and musical collaboration.
+In Bologna, Pietro met record producer Mr. Monkey, with whom he developed a friendship and musical collaboration.
 On 15 June 2018, his first single, "Pizza e fichi", was released, achieving good commercial success, albeit with some controversy.
 Subsequent singles, "Piccolo Pietro", "Rick e Morty" and "Passaporto", all produced by Mr. Monkey, were released.

-On 7 June 2019, Assurdo, his first EP, accompanied by instrumentals by Mr. Monkey, was released.
+On 7 June 2019, Assurdo, Pietro's first EP, accompanied by instrumentals by Mr. Monkey, was released.
 It contains seven tracks and the only featuring track is Farabutto with Madame.

-On 26 September 2019, he collaborated with Lil Busso on the track "1€ / secondo," later included on Lil Busso's album "Ipermetromondo".
+On 26 September 2019, Pietro collaborated with Lil Busso on the track "1€ / secondo," later included on Lil Busso's album "Ipermetromondo".
 On January 9, 2020, he released the single "Vecchio d'odio" with Psicologi, produced by Mr. Monkey.
 He collaborated with the duo again in June for Psicologi's first official album, "Millennium Bug," on which he appears on the track "Funerale".

 2020–2022: the second EP and the album Solito posto, soliti guai

-On 29 July 2020, he posted "Sospesi-01" on YouTube, announcing his return and teasing the release of new singles.
+On 29 July 2020, Pietro posted "Sospesi-01" on YouTube, announcing his return and teasing the release of new singles.

-In 2021, he ended his collaboration with Mr. Monkey and began one with Andry The Hitmaker.
+In 2021, Pietro ended his collaboration with Mr. Monkey and began one with Andry The Hitmaker.
 X questa notte, his second EP, was released on 21 April, consisting of seven tracks along with features from Mecna, Nayt and Giaime.

-On 22 April 2022, he released his first album, entitled Solito posto, soliti guai, which also contains all the tracks from his previous EP.
+On 22 April 2022, Pietro released his first album, entitled Solito posto, soliti guai, which also contains all the tracks from his previous EP.

 2022–2024: Lovesick with Lil Busso

-On 15 July 2022, the single Guardami le spalle, produced by DJ 2P and Adma, was released; on 28 October with rapper Lil Busso, he released the single "Why U Naked?", produced by sedd.
+On 15 July 2022, the single Guardami le spalle, produced by DJ 2P and Adma, was released; on 28 October with rapper Lil Busso, Pietro released the single "Why U Naked?", produced by sedd.
 The single is the first single from their joint album Lovesick, due out on 2 December.
 The album also spawned the single "2€ / secondo", produced by Lunar, and features collaborations with Diss Gacha and VillaBanks.
 The physical edition includes two unreleased songs not included on the digital version, titled "Piccolo segreto" and "Outro".

-In 2023, he continued to collaborate with Lil Busso on the singles "Bro + Bro" and "Velenosa".
+In 2023, Pietro continued to collaborate with Lil Busso on the singles "Bro + Bro" and "Velenosa".
 His new single "Big Panorama" was released in May 2024, followed by the single "High" on 5 July.